 What is a Dendrogram?

 A dendrogram is a diagram that shows the hierarchical relationship between objects.
 It is most commonly created as an output from hierarchical clustering.
 The main use of a dendrogram is to work out the best way to allocate objects to clusters.
-The dendrogram below shows the hierarchical clustering of six observations shown to on the scatterplot to the left.
+The dendrogram below shows the hierarchical clustering of six observations shown on the scatterplot to the left.
 (Dendrogram is often miswritten as dendogram.)

 To create your own dendrogram using hierarchical clustering, simply click the button above!